datakurre/blog/content/blog/2022/12/rcc-jupyter/index.md

 Do you confirm generation? (yes/no) [yes]
 ```

-And, of course, also lock its dependencies:
+And, of course, lock its dependencies:

 ```
 $ poetry lock